mag1024/bosch-alarm-homeassistant/README.md

 (note, that since the mode2 automation user has "superuser" priviledges, this bypasses the regularly configured alarm pin).
 The entity reports state (*disarmed*, *armed_away*, etc), and contains custom attributes *ready_to_arm* (*no*|*home*|*away*), and a *faulted_points* counter.
+There is also a `set_date_time` service that can be used to set the time and date on the panel.

 - A [BinarySensor](https://developers.home-assistant.io/docs/core/entity/binary-sensor) entity for each configured alarm point.

 - A [Sensor](https://developers.home-assistant.io/docs/core/entity/sensor/) entity for the panel's history.
 The history itself is stored on a `history` attribute, as there is a limit to how much text a sensor can store in its state.

+- A [Sensor](https://developers.home-assistant.io/docs/core/entity/sensor/) entity for the panel's current faults.

 - A [Switch](https://developers.home-assistant.io/docs/core/entity/switch) entity for the each configured output.
 Note that for the solution 2000/3000, only outputs with the type set to "remote output" will show here, as these are the only ones that can be controlled via mode 2.